 CHS' Faculty member Esther Dupont-Versteegden, PhD, is featured in the UK series "see discovery: The People Behind Our Research.”

 Emerging areas of research

 - Mobile device usage to teach vocabulary words to children with language impairments

 - Indicators of post-traumatic osteoarthritis following anterior cruciate ligament (ACL) surgery

-- Mobile health interventions to improve patient outcomes
+- Telerehabilitation practice and mobile health interventions to improve patient outcomes